jgiuffrida/dnd/mushwyrm.md

     - miles of mycellium
     - dormant specimens that we'd be tearing away from a central intelligence
     - it will fight us
-    - also feels the drough are wrong
+    - also feels the drow are wrong
   - Marina believes/proposes
     - A druid friend could use tree stride
       - Allows a humanoid to become a tree?